High-Yield Savings Account Comparison

 Executive Summary

-Axos Bank offers a competitive savings option with its Axos ONE product, providing a higher APY of 4.21% when bundled with a checking account, which requires either a direct deposit of $1,500 or qualifying monthly deposits of $5,000.
-Alternatively, the Summit Savings account yields a solid 3.75% APY with no direct deposit requirements, making it a straightforward choice.
-In contrast, Affirm's Money Account offers a lower APY of 3.20%, but it is notable for its excellent mobile app experience.
-Both banks are online-only and FDIC-insured, with no maintenance fees or minimum balance requirements.
+Axos Bank offers a competitive savings option with its Axos ONE account, providing an APY of 4.21% when bundled with a checking account, which requires either a direct deposit of $1,500 or $5,000 in monthly qualifying deposits to qualify for the highest rate.
+In contrast, Affirm's Money Account offers a lower APY of 3.20%, but stands out for its user-friendly mobile app experience.
+Both banks are online-only and have no minimum deposit or maintenance fees.
+For those seeking higher returns, Axos Bank is the clear winner.

 The analysis is based on current Banksparency database records